By Juliano Oliveira

 “[We needed] to let them know we were still open for business under the new restrictions, with all our items able to be taken away.
 We also undertook giveaways to give back to those who have supported us and attempt to continue to drive our business forward”, explains Marissa.

 “There has been a large amount of support from the local community both on social media and in-person, which we are greatly appreciative of.
 Everyone has been very receptive to the changes put in place and have continued to support us in every way they can.”

 “We do our best to support the local community around us by buying locally sourced products and serving great quality food and coffee at reasonable prices.”

 On Daniela’s side, the combination of creativity and community goodwill produced promising results.

-“We had the opportunity to grab few Moreton Bay council spots and operate on weekends as takeaway only.
-We also have been very blessed as the community in Newport, Scarborough and Redcliffe supported us every single weekend.
-On our part, we have changed our menu every single week to maintain the customers interested and not bored.
+“We had the opportunity to grab a few Moreton Bay council spots and operate on weekends as takeaway only.
+We have also been very blessed as the community in Newport, Scarborough and Redcliffe, supported us every weekend.
+As a result, we have changed our menu every single week to maintain the customers interested and not bored.
 And it worked,” celebrates the chef.

 Continue your business

 A piece of paper and a pen are vital to assess the damages caused by the pandemic so far.
 Start with a business plan to identify the critical areas and the next move.

 The first step to getting back on top may consist of seeking expert advice, finding tax support or government funding.
 Currently, business owners can have early access to superannuation, relief for commercial properties, and support for apprentices and trainees.